pythonanywhere/help_pages/articles/LetsEncrypt.md

 ## Install dehydrated

 We use a package called "dehydrated" to get our Let's Encrypt certificate.
-To get it, run the following in the Bash console:
+To install it, run the following in the Bash console:

     :::bash
     git clone https://github.com/lukas2511/dehydrated.git ~/dehydrated